fontlabcom/extend-fontlab/docs/typerig.md

 ## For font developers

-- TypeRig also comes with a `typerig` Python library that provides a "Pythonic" interface to the FontLab Python API.
+- TypeRig also comes with a [`typerig`](https://fontlabcom.github.io/fontlab-python-docs/) Python library that provides a “Pythonic” interface to the FontLab Python API.
 - [TypeRig on Github](https://github.com/kateliev/TypeRig)